jsk336/antha-tools/anthadoc/analysis/analysis.md

 func (res *Result) FileInfo(url string) ([]interface{}, []Link)
 ```
 FileInfo returns new slices containing opaque JSON values and the HTML link
-markup for the specified godoc file URL.
+markup for the specified anthadoc file URL.
 Thread-safe.
 Callers must not mutate
 the elements.
 It returns "zero" if no data is available.

 #### func (*Result) PackageInfo